-Note: Missouri Higher Education Core Curriculum (CORE 42) Course Number: MOTR SOCI 101 - General Sociology conditions that have been defined as social problems.
+Prerequisite: ENGL 070 with a grade of C or higher or equivalent placement scores.
+Examines objective social conditions that have been defined as social problems.
 Focuses on gaining factual and theoretical knowledge to build better explanations for the existence and persistence of social problems in light of social controls and democratic values.
 Explores options for solutions to specific social problems.
 Topics include racial inequality, gender stratification, poverty, mass media, and education among others.